sebw/blog.wains.be/content/posts/2019/2019-12-11-my-linux-desktop-environment.md

 curl "https://push.example.de/message?token=<apptoken>" -F "title=my title" -F "message=my message" -F "priority=5"
 ```

-For example, when I build the sources of this blog, I use Ulauncher to trigger the job through a script, and the script notifies me when the blog is updated.
+Another example: when I build the sources of this blog, I use Ulauncher to trigger the job through a script, and the script notifies me when the blog is updated.